Tarrant Assault and Domestic Violence Attorneys

 A common domestic violence offense that we encounter is often referred to as impaired breathing or circulation, also termed choking.
 This variety of assault is a felony subjecting you to up to ten years in prison, even for a first offense.
 Many times, we are successful at the grand jury level or in the trial court in getting this more serious charge dropped.

-The criminal defense lawyers of Ball & Hase take domestic violence and assault charges very seriously.
-We never suggest that you plead guilty to a charge without a full understanding of how the conviction would affect your life from this point forward.
+Criminal defense lawyer Wes Ball takes domestic violence and assault charges very seriously.
+He never suggests that you plead guilty to a charge without a full understanding of how the conviction would affect your life from this point forward.

 Even if you are given probation on an assault or domestic violence charge, the conviction will have serious collateral consequences on your life.
 For example, if a police officer is charged with domestic violence and resolves it by pleading guilty, taking a family violence course, and going on probation, his law enforcement career is over because he will no longer be permitted to carry a weapon.
 Possessing, purchasing or transporting a firearm after a domestic violence conviction is a violation of federal law.

 Sometimes charges of domestic violence are used to retaliate against a spouse.
 These charges occur frequently in divorce cases, when they may be used by a spouse to gain leverage in a child custody or property settlement dispute.
-If you are innocent of the charge of spousal abuse, our lawyers will provide you an aggressive defense and ensure that your rights are protected.
+If you are innocent of the charge of spousal abuse, Wes Ball will provide you an aggressive defense and ensure that your rights are protected.

-If you did commit the act, our lawyers will attempt to resolve the charges without a conviction.
+If you did commit the act, Wes Ball will attempt to resolve the charges without a conviction.
 If often helps your case to enroll in counseling and anger-management classes.
-We frequently work with family law attorneys handling divorce and custody matters for our clients.
-By working closely together, we can improve the outcome not only in the criminal courts, but in the family courts.
+He frequently works with family law attorneys handling divorce and custody matters for our clients.
+By working closely together, he can improve the outcome not only in the criminal courts, but in the family courts.

-Free consultation: If you have been charged with assault or domestic violence in Texas, contact a board-certified criminal defense attorney at Ball & Hase in Arlington.
-In an emergency, call 817-412-7449.
+Free consultation: If you have been charged with assault or domestic violence in Texas, contact board-certified criminal defense attorney Wes Ball in Arlington.
+Call 817-860-5000.
 We answer calls 24 hours a day.